krishna-saini/My_DSA_Notes/6linkedlist/README.md

 LL are required to build stack and queue

 ### Doubly LL

 it has two pointers on each node - next and prev

-insertion - O(1)
+insertion - O(index)
 removal - O(1) // it is O(n) for single LL
 Searching - O(n)
 Access - O(n) as we have to loop

 ### What is a Cycle in a Linked List?

 - A cycle in a linked list occurs when a node's next pointer points back to a previous node in the list, rather than pointing to null.
 This creates a loop, making it possible to traverse the list indefinitely without ever reaching an end.

 #### Why is this Important?

 - Detecting cycles in a linked list is important for several reasons:

 - Cycles can cause infinite loops in algorithms that traverse the list.
   Identifying cycles can help in debugging and ensuring data integrity.